dvjcodec/SCG-ECU-2.0-STM32F407-8x8/README.md

 ## Pinout
 Pinout on my blog --> https://seasidecustoms.blogspot.com/p/scg-ecu-20.html

-## Board production
+## JLCPCB production
+All nececery files to manufacture this board in JLCPCB available in this Git.
 Some part are missing in JLCPCB file, because not available in JLCPCB catalogue.
 Part's number/value U can find on schematic.
 Mosfet's, MAX9926 available in Mouser.
-Correct part placement in part_placement.png file
+Correct part placement in part_placement.png file.
+Cypress chip is nececery if U want use Wideband controller.

-## JLCPCB production
-All nececery files to manufacture this board in JLCPCB available in this Git

 ## YT video from test this ECU with M112 Mercedes V6 engine
 https://www.youtube.com/watch?v=3s2p-b_rBg0